mongodb/awscdk-resources-mongodbatlas/CONTRIBUTING.md

 - After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "This issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
 This will be auto-closed if there is no new activity over the next 30 days.
 If the issue is still relevant and active, you can simply comment with a “bump” to keep it open, or add the “[Status] Not Stale” label.
 Thanks for keeping our repository healthy!"
 - After 30 more days of no activity we automatically close the issue / PR.

+## Dependency Management
+Dependencies are maintained with [projen](https://projen.io/).
+Most of the versions this project builds against are projen defaults defined by the `AwsCdkConstructLibrary` project type; `.projen/deps.json` records them, and `package.json` plus `package-lock.json` are projen output.

+To bump a dependency to a newer version, run `npx projen upgrade`.
+It resolves newer versions within the ranges in `.projen/deps.json` and regenerates the lock file, so there is nothing to edit by hand.
+The weekly workflow runs this for you.

+To change a version range, or to add a dependency projen does not manage, declare it in `.projenrc.js` first:

+- **Project versions**: `cdkVersion` and `constructsVersion` set the `aws-cdk-lib` and `constructs` versions.
+- **Direct dependencies**: `devDeps` and `peerDeps` add entries to `.projen/deps.json` or override a projen default.
+- **Transitive pins**: `project.package.addField("overrides", ...)` pins a version that a parent dependency would otherwise hold back.

+Then run `npx projen` and commit the regenerated files alongside the `.projenrc.js` change.

+Do not edit `package.json` or `package-lock.json` by hand.
+For dependencies where projen knows the version, the next `npx projen build` reverts the edit, and the [check-l1-updated](.github/workflows/code-health.yml) job fails on the resulting diff.

+Dependabot is configured in `.github/dependabot.yml` with one block per ecosystem:
+- **github-actions**: Version updates are enabled.
+The workflow files in `.github/workflows/` are maintained by hand and are not projen output.
+- **npm**: Version updates are disabled with `open-pull-requests-limit: 0`, and only security updates open pull requests.
+Dependabot cannot drive a version-range change here, because every dependency is managed by projen and a range change belongs in `.projenrc.js`.

+### Upgrading Dependencies
+The [Upgrade Dependencies workflow](.github/workflows/upgrade-main.yml) runs `npx projen upgrade` every Tuesday at 9am UTC and opens a pull request on the `upgrade-dependencies` branch.
+That is the supported path for version bumps, because it updates the lock file and the projen configuration together.

+To run the same upgrade locally, execute `npx projen upgrade` and commit the regenerated files.

+The two version floors in `.projenrc.js` are deliberate, and `npx projen upgrade` will not move them:

+- **`cdkVersion`**: Bump it when an advisory is bundled inside `aws-cdk-lib` and an npm override cannot reach it, as in [#611](https://github.com/mongodb/awscdk-resources-mongodbatlas/pull/611) (`2.260.0` to `2.261.0`) and [#581](https://github.com/mongodb/awscdk-resources-mongodbatlas/pull/581) (`2.200.1` to `2.248.0`).
+It also sets the `aws-cdk-lib` peer floor, so raising it moves every consumer of this library.
+- **`constructsVersion`**: Bump it only when you need an API from a newer `constructs` release.
+It has changed once, in [#581](https://github.com/mongodb/awscdk-resources-mongodbatlas/pull/581).

+A `cdkVersion` bump also regenerates the L1 constructs. `check-l1-updated` re-runs `./scripts/cdk-all.sh` and then `npx projen build`, and fails on the resulting diff, so review and commit that output in the same pull request.

 ## Release and Publishing
 ### Manual Release
 1. `projenrc` is set to do manual release.